 October 31, 1871 – Modern Refinery Method patented

-Petroleum refining will become more efficient thanks to an invention by Henry Rogers of Brooklyn, New York.
-In 1871 he patented his “apparatus for separating volatile hydrocarbons by repeated vaporization and condensation.”
+Petroleum refining would become far more efficient thanks to an invention by Henry Rogers of Brooklyn, New York.
+In 1871 he patented an “apparatus for separating volatile hydrocarbons by repeated vaporization and condensation.”

 November 3, 1878 – Haymaker Gas Well lights Pittsburgh

-While drilling for oil in 1878, Michael and Obediah Haymaker’s well erupted with natural gas from a depth of almost 1,400 feet.
+While drilling for oil in 1878, a well drilled by Michael and Obediah Haymaker erupted with natural gas from a depth of almost 1,400 feet.
 “Every piece of rigging went sky high, whirling around like so much paper caught in a gust of wind.
 But instead of oil, we had struck gas,” Michael Haymaker later recalled.

 Eighteen miles east of Pittsburgh, the out-of-control well in Murrysville, Pennsylvania, produced an estimated 34 million cubic feet of natural gas daily.
 It was considered the largest natural gas well ever drilled up to that time.

 Given oilfield technologies of the late 1880s, there was no way to cap the well and no pipeline to exploit commercial possibilities.
-The Haymaker well drew thousands of curious onlookers to a flaming torch that burned for 18 months, visible from miles away.
+The Haymaker well drew thousands of curious onlookers to a flaming torch that burned for 18 months and was visible miles away.

 “Outlet of a natural gas well near Pittsburgh – a sight that can be seen in no other city in the world,” noted Harper’s Weekly.
-The Haymaker well, brought under control, brought gas light to Pittsburgh and produce for years.
-Read more in Natural Gas Is King in Pittsburgh.
+When finally brought under control, the Haymaker well provided inexpensive gas light to Pittsburgh for many years.
+Learn more in Natural Gas is King in Pittsburgh.

-Of the 4,200 automobiles sold in 1900, less than a thousand are powered by gasoline.
-But within five years, consumer preference thoroughly established the dominance of gasoline-powered automobiles that continues today.
-Read more in Cantankerous Combustion – 1st U.S. Auto Show and First Gas Pump and Service Station.
+Of the 4,200 automobiles sold in 1900, less than a thousand were powered by gasoline.
+But within five years, consumer preference established the dominance of gasoline-powered autos.
+Learn more in Cantankerous Combustion – 1st U.S. Auto Show and First Gas Pump and Service Station.